rutura/learnqt/_posts/2026-03-10-ai-video-pipeline.md

 Let me be clear about where I stand.
 I walk away from anything that feels AI-generated the moment I notice it.
 Bad synthetic voices, soulless generated images dropped into a video as filler, AI-written scripts that circle the point without ever landing.
 I have no patience for any of it.

+But on the other hand, there are people out there who are using these tools to create incredible things.
+As one of my friends like to say, "AI will amplify whatever you are."
+If you are an expert in your field, you can 10x or 100x your output, whatever that output is.
+If you are a hack, you can 10x or 100x your output too, but it won't be good output.
+The tools themselves don't care.
+They will amplify whatever you feed into them.

+I won't sugarcoat it: the potential for abuse is real.
+The potential for a flood of low-quality content is real.
+The potential for people to use these tools as a crutch instead of a boost is real.
+I see all of that happening in real time, and it's uncomfortable.
 But burying my head in the sand and assuming the bubble will pop and things will go back to the way they were isn't a strategy either.
 So I quietly experiment.
 I try things.
 I try to understand where these tools genuinely help and where they produce garbage.
 And I share what I find.

 This post is one of those findings.